 Listen to her story, in her own words.

-Spurgeons' BeLeave Project is a finalist in the 2020 Children & Young People Now Awards for the Early Intervention category.
+Spurgeons' BeLeave Project was a finalist in the 2020 Children & Young People Now Awards in the Early Intervention category.

 Since 2019 there has been a 94.5% increase in under 18s reporting to have been criminally exploited.* The BeLeave project works with young women and families at risk of child criminal exploitation (CCE).
 Child Criminal Exploitation is child abuse where children and young people are manipulated and coerced into committing crimes. *The Guardian